7Block Labs

 Implementation blueprints you can issue to engineering today

-• Wrap upgrade entrypoints behind AccessManager roles with:
+• We'll also put upgrade entry points behind AccessManager roles like this:

 • Keys